amazon-archives/aws-serverless-event-fork-pipelines/examples/ecommerce-app/checkout-pipeline/README.md

 ![AWS Event Fork Pipelines Checkout Pipeline Architecture](https://github.com/aws-samples/aws-serverless-event-fork-pipelines/raw/master/examples/ecommerce-app/checkout-pipeline/images/checkout-pipeline-architecture.png)

 1. An Amazon SQS queue is subscribed to the given SNS Topic ARN of checkout events.
-1. An AWS Lambda function reads events from the SQS queue and writes order data to an Amazon DynamoDB table called "Orders".
+1. An AWS Lambda function reads events from the SQS queue and writes order data to an Amazon DynamoDB table called "CheckoutTable".
     1. The Lambda function provides an environment variable that allows a data corruption bug to be turned on and off in order to demo usage of the fork-event-replay-pipeline app.

 ## Installation Instructions